st3v3nhunt/dotfiles/README.md

 like capabilities within Vim.
 The easiest way to do that is to install the [OmniSharp-vim](https://github.com/OmniSharp/omnisharp-vim) plugin which will happen using the [`.vimrc`](./dotfiles/.vimrc) in this repo.
-Once installed autocomplete is available in insert mode using `<C-x><C-o>`.
+Once installed, autocomplete is available in insert mode using `<C-x><C-o>`.
-There are a number of shortcuts available for frequently used commands, rather than repeat them here, it is best to review `.vimrc` for the details.
+There are a number of shortcuts available for frequently used commands, available for review in [cs.vim[(./vim/ftplugin/cs.vim).

 ## Terminal